ADFG-DSF/culvert_stability/README.md

 that pertaining to the idea of "effects of design and measured variables on instability".

   Functionally, there are two main portions:
-  - Creating a dataset that represents the subset of variables we care about Creating some additional variables as re-expressions of others
+  - Creating a dataset that represents the subset of variables we care about, with some additional variables created as re-expressions of others.
-  note: these objects are used in all subsequent analyses
+  Note: these objects are used in all subsequent analyses.
-  - Performing an exploratory data analysis of the effects of all variables (by themselves) on all possible instability scores
+  - Performing an exploratory data analysis of the effects of all variables (by themselves) on all possible instability scores.

   The ideas and output of this script are perhaps better visualized in the file Instability_EDAplots.docx (created by Instability_EDAplots.Rmd)